 Canada has one of the highest and fastest growing immigrant populations in the world.
 Holland Bloorview’s newly created health equity dashboard tell us we are serving some of the most diverse and at-risk communities in the country.

-9 out of the top 10 communities
+9 out of the top 10

 we serve are among the fastest growing in terms of first-generation immigrant population

-4 out of the top 10 communities
+4 out of the top 10

 we serve are among the highest in terms of immigrant families with children under 14